 Reliability: Very high — the single most valuable fuel source for this project: per-fuel density, NCV/GCV, CO2/CH4/N2O split and derived CO2e in one authoritative, actively maintained, licensing-friendly dataset.
 Data year 2025; next publication June 2026.

-Full-set xlsx: https://assets.publishing.service.gov.uk/media/6846a4f55e92539572806125/ghg-conversion-factors-2025-full-set.xlsx .
-Fuel values extracted from the 'Fuels', 'Bioenergy', 'Fuel properties', 'UK electricity' and 'Outside of scopes' sheets.
-UK-context / general-purpose default per research-notes §6.
+Full data set (Excel): https://assets.publishing.service.gov.uk/media/6846a4f55e92539572806125/ghg-conversion-factors-2025-full-set.xlsx .
+Fuel values were taken from its 'Fuels', 'Bioenergy', 'Fuel properties', 'UK electricity' and 'Outside of scopes' sheets.
+This is used as the general-purpose, UK-context default source.

 Energy units & calculators explained; Energy conversion calculators; CO2 emission coefficients